nationalarchives/design-system/src/patterns/search/index.md

 Paginate search results using the [pagination component](../../components/pagination/) at the bottom of the page.

-Select a result page size of between 10-100, depending on your service needs and result size.
+Select a result page size of between 10 and 100, depending on your service needs and result size.

 ### Number of results